 Kagawa Prefecture is the smallest prefecture in Japan located on the island of Shikoku.
 Its capital is Takamatsu.
 Although relatively undiscovered, Kagawa is becoming an increasingly attractive spot for travelers.
 The prefecture is well known for Japan’s most recognizable noodle dish, Sanuki udon, which was named after the prefecture’s old name Sanuki.
-You can find udon shops almost everywhere in the prefecture.
+You can find udon restaurants almost everywhere in the prefecture.
 Along with udon noodles, Kagawa offers many attractions for you to enjoy.
 Here are the best places to visit in Kagawa!

 Kompirasan, also known as Kotohiragu, is the head shrine of Kompira shrines in Japan and has been worshiped since ancient times as the God of the Sea.
 Kompira Shrines are dedicated to sailors and seafaring.